SMTP Relay in Office 365 environment | Part 3#415 min read

-An additional option that we can use ( instead of the security\distribution group solution) is: add the email address that will be used by the LAN Mail enabled Devices\Applications as an additional email addresses (Alias) for the recipient who is used by the IIS SMTP Server.
+The other option that we can use ( instead of the security\distribution group solution) is: add the email address that will be used by the LAN Mail enabled Devices\Applications as an additional email address (Alias) for the recipient who is used by the IIS SMTP Server.

 In our example, we will add two additional email address to the recipient named: John